 - Awareness and reflection in specific contexts, such as higher education, work-integrated learning, learning networks, etc.

-The papers will be published in the CEUR-WS.org (http://ceur-ws.org) workshops proceedings.
+All contributions will be peer reviewed by at least two members of the programme committee evaluating their originality, significance, and rigour.
+The papers will be published in the CEUR workshop proceedings (http://ceur-ws.org).
 Submissions should use the Springer LNCS template (http://www.springer.com/computer/lncs?SGWID=0-164-6-793341-0).

-14.07.2013 Submission Deadline
+01.07.2016 10.07.2016 Submission Deadline

-10.08.2013 Notification of Acceptance
+10.08.2016 Notification of Acceptance

-30.08.2013 Camera-Ready Papers
+30.08.2016 Camera-Ready Papers

 Milos Kravcik, RWTH Aachen University, Germany